Elon Law welcomes 10 new Leadership Fellows

 Daniel J. Lawall

-Lawall completed a bachelor’s degree in computer science from Clemson University in 1996 and completed his master’s degree in computer science from George Washington University in 2007.
-Lawall served in the U.S. Army for more than eight years and worked for the CIA as a Research Scientist in both the pre-and post-9/11 eras.
-In his experience, Lawall was the Director of the Applied Research and Innovation Team in the CIA and an Intelligence Community Joint Duty Service Pin recipient.
-He has also been a volunteer with several Cub Scout packs.
+Lawall completed a bachelor’s degree in computer science from Clemson University in 1996 and master’s degree in computer science from George Washington University in 2007.
+Lawall served in the U.S. Army for more than eight years and worked for the U.S. government as a research scientist in both the pre- and post-9/11 eras.
+Lawall served as director of the applied research and innovation team within a federal agency, receiving honors and recognition for his service in the U.S. government.
+He has been a volunteer with several Cub Scout packs.

 Diane K. Pappayliou